wtwrg/jbehave-examples/README.md

 This happens whether there are two `execution/configuration/includes/include` with wildcards, or one with a sufficiently-relaxed wildcard to match both.
 So we need another plugin, because `jbehave-maven-plugin` is jacked up.

+So here comes `surefire` to the rescue.
+It works like a champ, but it has to be configured to run integration tests.
+So there's a profile `jbehave` for it and a corresponding script `bin/jbehave-run.sh` to run it with the right profile.
+Using the profile has the advantage of only adding JBehave's runtime / view-generation-time dependencies when that profile is active.

+Don't believe me?
+Compare the output of `mvn dependency:tree -Dscope=test` and `mvn -Pjbehave dependency:tree -Dscope=test`.

 ## Files